alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/vs2010-lab-management-blog.md

 tags: [Lab Management]
 categories: [Team Foundation Server]
 ---
-I really believe that Lab Management is the most exiting stuff introduced with VS2010, and Iâ€™m happy that it has a [dedicated blog](http://blogs.msdn.com/lab_management/default.aspx), take a look at it :)
+I really believe that Lab Management is the most exiting stuff introduced with VS2010, and I'm happy that it has a [dedicated blog](http://blogs.msdn.com/lab_management/default.aspx), take a look at it :)

 Alk.